 NRI Tips: Common Businesses to start overseas!

-There are many ways to make a good living abroad, business is one of them.
+There are many ways to make a good living abroad, owning your own business is one of them.
 A business operation and ownership is not for everybody, you have to have an aptitude for ventures, willingness to take risks and understanding of different aspects of operating a business.
-Depending on your ambitions and circumstances, it may become an around-the-clock run that comes with huge rewards and big downsides.
+Depending on your ambitions and circumstances, it may become an around-the-clock effort that comes with equally big rewards and big downsides.
 Along with the day-dreams of prosperity to follow, you and your stakeholders – family, partners, and investors – should also understand the possibility of losing your shirt.

 For those, who have done their homework and understand the pros and cons of opening a business, here are some of the most common ones to consider:

-1. Indian Grocery store: In the USA, Canada, England and other courtiers with Indian diaspora, there is quite a bit demand for Indian stores that carry common grocery items used in Indian cooking.
+1. Indian Grocery store: In the USA, Canada, England and other courtiers with Indian diaspora, there is quite a bit demand for Indian supplies and common grocery items used in Indian cooking.
 This kind of business is ideal for the area with high concentration of Indian population.

 2. Convenience store: A convenience store -a small store or shop that sells a little bit of everything- is another option for business.
-Depending on the location and demand, it could sell basic food items, ice-cream, candy, soft drinks, lottery tickets, along with any other groceries items on a small scale.
+Depending on the location and demand, you can sell basic food items, ice-cream, candy, soft drinks, lottery tickets, along with any other groceries items on a small scale.

 3. Gas station: Quite a few Indians are known to be in this business.
 Many times, a gas station is combined with a convenience store.
 Good location, high vehicle traffic, proximity to shopping area can add to the appeal and demand.